- Where do I go to review and update my mailing address?

 A refund may generate for other reasons.
 You may register for classes, pay for the classes and then drop classes.
 Depending on the timing of your drop, you may be entitled to a refund.

 We want you to have everything in place so that we can issue the refund.
 If you do not activate your preferences now, your refunds may be delayed.

 I want a paper check, can I opt out of E-Refunds?

 All student refunds are processed through HigerOne.
-You can select direct deposit to the OneAccount, direct deposit to your own account, or a paper check.
+You can select direct deposit to your own banking account, direct deposit to your HigherOne OneAccount, or a paper check.
 Please note that if you select the paper check option (instead of direct deposit) it will take longer to receive the refund.
 If you don’t select any option, HigherOne will issue you a paper check 21 days from the day they receive the funds from UMBC.

 Does UMBC encourage you to select one option over the other?
 (OneAccount, your own checking or savings, or paper check)

 No. It is your choice.
 You decide which one works best for you.
 You are free to change your mind and make a different selection any time in the future.

 Is UMBC making any money by transitioning to E-Refunds?

 No. UMBC is not making any money by offering E-Refunds.
 This service is being offered for your benefit, to improve the speed of delivery of refunds.
 We do not receive payments of any type from Higher One for this program.

 Yes, you will receive your refund in less time.
 However, please note that, while there is still UMBC and State of Maryland processing time, the delivery time has been greatly reduced.
 You will absolutely receive your refund quicker with E-Refunds.
 Prior to E-Refunds, students waited approximately 14 business days, from the date refunds posted to their student accounts, to receive refunds in the mail.
 E-Refunds reduce this wait to approximately 7 business days (provided you select one of the direct deposit options).